Clark Clifford: Bank of Credit and Commerce International: the BCCI scandal

 Clifford's predicament worsened when it was disclosed he had made about $6 million in profits from bank stock that he had bought with an unsecured loan from BCCI.
 The grand jury handed up indictments, and the U.S. Justice Department opened its own investigation.
 Clifford's assets in New York City, where he kept most of his investments, were frozen.
 Clifford insisted that he had no knowledge of illegal activity at First American, and insisted that he himself had been deceived about the extent of BCCI's involvement.
 Using the support of Kamal Adham, both former president Robert A. Altman and former chairman Clifford were indicted on largely circumstantial evidence.

 A "Report to the Committee on Foreign Relations of the United States Senate", prepared by U.S. Senators John Kerry and Hank Brown, noted that a key strategy of "BCCI's successful secret acquisitions of U.S. banks in the face of regulatory suspicion was its aggressive use of a series of prominent Americans", Clifford among them.
 Clifford, who prided himself on decades of meticulously ethical conduct, summed his predicament up when he sadly told a reporter from The New York Times, "I have a choice of either seeming stupid or venal."

-While Clifford maintained his innocence, he did face criminal charges of fraud, conspiracy, and taking bribes.
+While Clifford maintained his innocence, he faced criminal charges of fraud, conspiracy, and taking bribes.
 These charges were dropped in 1993 because of Clifford’s ill health.
 In 1998, the year of his death, he and Altman reached a $5 million settlement with the Federal Reserve and settled the last of several civil lawsuits against them.